Exploiting Multiple Pathways for Best-in-Class Treatment Strategies

 About Genitourinary Cancers

-- The American Cancer Society’s (ACS) 2020 statistics cite kidney cancer as among the top ten most commonly diagnosed forms of cancer among both men and women in the U.S.2 Clear cell RCC is the most common type of kidney cancer in adults.3 If detected in its early stages, the five-year survival rate for RCC is high; for patients with advanced or late-stage metastatic RCC, however, the five-year survival rate is only 12 percent.2 Approximately 32,000 patients in the U.S. and 71,000 worldwide will require systemic treatment for advanced kidney cancer in 2020, with an estimated 15,000 patients in need of a first-line treatment.4
+- The American Cancer Society’s (ACS) 2021 statistics cite kidney cancer as among the top ten most commonly diagnosed forms of cancer among both men and women in the U.S.2 Clear cell RCC is the most common type of kidney cancer in adults.3 Papillary RCC accounts for about 15% of all renal cell cancers.4,5 If detected in its early stages, the five-year survival rate for RCC is high; for patients with advanced or late-stage metastatic RCC, however, the five-year survival rate is only 13%.2 Approximately 32,000 patients in the U.S. and over 71,000 worldwide will require systemic treatment for advanced kidney cancer in 2021, with nearly 15,000 patients in need of a first-line treatment in the U.S.6

-- Urothelial cancers encompass carcinomas of the bladder, ureter and renal pelvis at a ratio of 50:3:1, respectively.9 Bladder cancer occurs mainly in older people, with 90 percent of patients aged 55 or older.10 With more than 81,000 new cases expected to be diagnosed in 2020, bladder cancer accounts for about five percent of all new cases of cancer in the U.S. each year.11 It is the fourth most common cancer in men.2
+- Urothelial cancers encompass carcinomas of the bladder, ureter and renal pelvis at a ratio of 50:3:1, respectively.11 Bladder cancer occurs mainly in older people, with 90% of patients aged 55 or older.12 With an estimated 84,000 new cases expected to be diagnosed in 2021, bladder cancer accounts for about 5% of all new cases of cancer in the U.S. each year.2,13 It is the fourth most common cancer in men.2

 About Hepatocellular Carcinoma